alex7kom/node-steam-tradeoffers/README.md

 The second argument to `callback` will be the offer token of the bot, extracted from its trade offer URL.

+## getItems(options, callback)

+Options:

+* `tradeId` is the ID of the completed trade you want to get items for, available as a `tradeid` property on offers from `getOffers` or `getOffer`

+The second argument to `callback` will be an array of items acquired in a completed trade.

 # FAQ

 Please read this list of common issues before creating an issue.